estetsenko/qubership-maas/README.md

     * grants ability to create/delete user accounts in MaaS
     * register RabbitMQ and Kafka instances
 * `agent`
-    * role grants all API oprations except listed above tor `manager` role, like create/delete VHost objects in RabbitMQ, create/delete topics in Kafka, etc
+    * role grants all API operations except listed above for `manager` role, like create/delete VHost objects in RabbitMQ, create/delete topics in Kafka, etc

 Deployer during MaaS installation creates one mandatory user account - `admin` that responsible for user management.
 Its account only has `manager` role.
-Its account intended for use only by operatioons team.
+Its account intended for use only by operations team.

 Also in typical MaaS installation we recommend creating account for deployer with both roles: `manager` and `agent` assigned to it.
 We need both because:
 * `manager` role is needed to create dedicated user for maas-agent attached to specific namespace.
-Secondly deployer use this role to create RabbitMQ VHost's as way to isolate entities between namespaces.
+Secondly deployer use this role to create RabbitMQ VHost as way to isolate entities between namespaces.
 * `agent` role is needed to create low level entities in RabbitMQ and Kafka such as: exchanges, queue and topics.
 Its role will be used by deployer if you intend to use `declarative approach` to create your entities in deploy time via config files in `deployment/maas-configuration.yaml`.

 # Classifier